khangich/machine-learning-interview/design.md

 # ML system design usecases [Work in progress]
 * I'm updating this section, if you're interested click on Watch button.
 You can also send me an email helpreparemle@gmail.com.
 * List of ML system design

-## Adtech
-### Ad Click Prediction in social network.
+## Ad Click Prediction in social network.
 * Build a machine learning model to predict if an Ads will be click.
-In adtech stack, it's common to have a cascade of classifiers of increasing computational cost to handle with l;arge volumne of ads candidate.
-For this excercise, the last stage click prediction model of a cascade classifier, that is the model that produces predictions for the final set of candidate ads.
+For simplicity reason, we will not focus about cascade of classifiers that is commonly used in adtech.

 1. Requirements
 * ML model with good performance.
 * System can scale to larger number of users and low latency.
-* Imbalance data: you can assume CTR is very small in practice (1%-2%) hence the available labels will be extremely imbalance.
+* Imbalance data: you can assume CTR is very small in practice (1%-2%).
 * Serving: low latency 150 ms for recommending ads.
-* Datafreshness: online social network users behaviour are unpredictable and fast changing especially for trending topics.
-Therefore datafreshness plays an important role in model performance.

 2. Calculate and estimation
 * Historical ad clicks data which store combination of (user, ads. click_or_not).